MediaComem/comem-webserv/README.md

 * Create a user
 * Retrieve a user
-  * The response should indicate how many issues the user has created
+  * The response must indicate how many issues the user has created
 * Update a user
 * Create an issue
   * The issue must belong to one user
 * Retrieve an issue
 * Retrieve a list of issues
-  * The list should be paginated
+  * The list must be paginated
-  * There should be at least 1 filter
+  * There must be at least 1 filter
 * Update an issue
 * Delete an issue